Getting Xcore to work in Bndtools

 URI (nsURI).
 Xcore registers this nsURI using the Equinox Extension Registry,

-declared in the Xcore project’s plugin.xml
+declared in the Xcore project’s plugin.xml file.
+The nsURI is registered in

 the EMF Package Registry.